amohapatra3/course-enroll-app/README.md

 ![Course List](img/screenshot1.png)

-Click on the course you want to learn more about.
+Click the course you want to learn more about.
 You will see an expanded view, as shown below.

 ![Expanded view](img/screenshot2.png)